Copyright infringement: Media industry estimates

 In a March 2019 article, The New York Times reported that the Qatar-based beIN Media Group suffered "billions of dollars" of losses, following the unilateral cancellation of an exclusive contract it shared with the Asian Football Confederation (AFC) for the past 10 years.
 The decision by the AFC to invalidate its licence for broadcasting rights to air games in Saudi Arabia came after the kingdom was accused of leading a piracy operation through its television broadcaster, beoutQ, misappropriating sports content owned by beIN Sports since 2017, worth billions of dollars.

 In January 2020, the European Commission released a report on protection and enforcement of intellectual property rights in third countries.
 The report named as many as 13 countries, including Argentina, Brazil, China, Ecuador, India, Indonesia, and Saudi Arabia, the last being included for the first time.
 The report said piracy is "causing considerable harm to EU businesses" and high economic losses have occurred in Argentina, China, Ecuador and India.
-It also informed Saudi Arabia has not "taken sufficient steps to stop the infringement" caused via BeoutQ, like other countries have, to minimize the extent of financial and economic loss.
+It also informed that Saudi Arabia has not "taken sufficient steps to stop the infringement" caused via BeoutQ, like other countries have, to minimize the extent of financial and economic loss.

-Legal costs of defending and litigations copyright infringement
+Legal costs of defending and litigation for copyright infringement

 In addition to suffering losses to income, copyright holders can end up spending up to 10 thousand dollars proving in court when dealing with piracy which can divert resources away from creating new creative works.
 This includes communication, planning, necessary court filings, meetings with opposing counsel or judges dealing with lawsuits that can typically last for months to years and costing from $5000 to $350,000.
-Artists may need to reclaim there right to their own copyright which the process can last for up to months.
-And if they were for what ever reason not successful, they may need to appeal or create a new work.
+Artists may need to reclaim their right to their own copyright and the process can last for up to months.
+And if they were for whatever reason not successful, they may need to appeal or create a new work.